 By the Bundle ►►► Bundles available now; contact us!

-Bundles consist of an assortment of steaks and roasts plus kabobs (or stew meat) and burger.
+Bundles consist of an assortment of steaks and roasts plus stew meat and burger.
 Other cuts, such as short ribs, are included as available.

-We bundle our beef in bundles of approximatley 25 pounds.
-You pay by the pound, so you pay only for the beef you actually receive in your bundle.
-(We do not charge a flat fee for bundles.)
-Buying by the bundle allows our customers to purchase beef of the highest quality - certified organic and 100% grass-fed - in a variety of cuts at substantial savings.
+We bundle our beef in 25 pound bundles.
+Buying by the bundle allows our customers to purchase 100% grass-fed, certified organic beef of the highest quality in a variety of cuts at substantial savings.

 Bundles are subject to availability, so please inquire.